ussamazahid96/DE10-Nano-HLS-Tutorials/README.md

 `avalon_slave_memory` branch has example for avalon slave memory arguments with ARM host code working for python.

+`MM_master` branch has an example for the avalon memory mapped master interface with ARM host code working for C, C++ and python.

 ## Dependencies

-1. Quartus Prime Lite
+1. Quartus Prime Lite version 21.1
-2. Intel HLS compiler
+2. Intel HLS compiler version 21.4
 3. FPGA-SoC-Linux for DE10-Nano

 ## Setup